 One is to attack the center and put pressure on the square d4 and on the pawn on e4 and the other one is to launch an attack against white’s short castle.

 By playing 5.f3, white wants to stop black’s plans, so he first solidifies the center by overprotecting it.
-Afterwards, he can develop his pieces behind this pawn “wall”, long castle and start an attack against the black king.
+Afterward, he can develop his pieces behind this pawn “wall”, a long castle, and start an attack against the black king.

 However, there is one drawback of this system that black usually tries to exploit: white is putting his development on hold for a few moves.
 Besides this, by pushing f3, he takes away the most natural development square for the knight on g1.